Badzo0/Student_Survey_IE_Report/README.md

-To prepare the dataset, copy the Raw data from at least two reports into an excel file.
+To prepare the dataset, copy the Raw data from at least two reports into an <b>.CSV</b> file.
 Add a column <b>"Year"</b> to denote the year of the survey.
 The order of the variables does not matter.

 <img src="img2.png"
      alt="Markdown Monster icon"
-     style="float: left; margin-right: 10; size: 30" />
+     style="float: left; margin-right: 10;" />

 &nbsp;